 - You can combine 2x Strategic Information to make Vital Intelligence, which gets you more than double the money and unlocks a bunch of content the first time you turn it in.

 - The First CuratorinVenderbightgives you a game-spanning quest which can make you a lot of money in exchange for some fairly niche items, some of which can be acquired very early.

 - Pages is much harder to raise than the other stats since no officers teach it, so bear that in mind when choosing your background.
-On the other hand, completing a certain questline that starts at the Salt Lionswithout choosing a background gets you a nice persistent bonus, and you can always pick a background later.
+Helping the Merchant Venturer with all his requests will give a nice persistent (carries on to other captains) bonus to pages as well as some extra cash.

 - Try to get a better house and a will sooner rather than later as it lets you convert Captivating Treasures to Heirlooms and therefore transfer money to your successor.

 - The map is semi-randomly generated: the west and southern edges and the northeast corner are always the same.
 The contents of the eastern edge are always the same but they are not always in the same order north-south, and there are certain places that are always on the northern edge.
 Everything else is more or less randomly distributed, though some things are more likely to be close to London.

 - The map resets on starting a new character unless you choose a particular Legacy.
 This might seem useful, but it's a double-edged sword as it means you won't unlock Secrets for uncovering the map.